 Preventing Motion Sickness

 Try avoiding using fatty foods such as sausages and pill pockets as they may decrease the effectiveness of Cerenia.
-Alternatively, you can wrap their dose in deli slices, cheese, or peanut butter.
+Instead, you can wrap their dose in deli slices, cheese, or peanut butter.
 Treatment of motion sickness with maropitant should not exceed consecutive doses beyond two days.

 When traveling with your pet remember to gather the contact information for local vets and hospitals in the case of an emergency.